 Munson Healthcare and CHE Trinity Health are still reviewing and verifying all the data they need to finalize the purchase.
-Transition Team members will be able to respond to specific questions when a final agreement is reached, hopefully around Aug.
-1. We consider that conversation with community members to be an important part of the process.
+Transition Team members will be able to respond to specific questions when a final agreement is reached, hopefully in September.
+We consider that conversation with community members to be an important part of the process.
 We value your questions and feedback.

 Why is Munson Healthcare interested in doing this?

 Munson Healthcare and CHE Trinity Health have had a successful, long-standing partnership.
 The Cadillac and Grayling hospitals have been affiliated with Munson Healthcare for the past 15 years, with Munson Healthcare managing both hospitals for 11 of those years.
 Shared management has helped recruit physicians, helped establish best practices on heart attack and other emergency care, and brought cost-savings through joint efforts on electronic health records and purchasing.